ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Components:** V, S

-**Duration:** 1 minute
+**Duration:** See text

 You manipulates the boundary between life and death.
 Causing one effect of your choosing:
 1. Targeting up to 5 creatures within 100 ft. and forces target to make a Constitution saving throw.
-On a failed save, the creature is shifted to the boundary of life and death, becoming unable to heal or be resurrected for the duration.
+On a failed save, the creature is shifted to the boundary of life and death, becoming unable to heal or be resurrected for the duration of 1 minute.
 Any healing effects applied to the creature fail.
 At the end of each of its round, the creature takes 8d12 necrotic damage.
 If the creature is reduced to 0 hit points while affected by this spell, it cannot be revived by any means short of a Wish spell.
 2. Reversing the life of a fallen creature.
 As long as the target's demise is within 3 days, you can cast this spell to undo its death, returning it to the moment before it was killed, fully restored to life with all hit points.
 The creature’s death and any associated events are erased from time, as if they never occurred.
 After choosing this effect, Yukari cannot use this spell again for 7 days.

 #### Boundary of Space and Time